jondleary/jondleary.github.io/docs/_posts/2025-02-01-ESP32-mmWave-Radar-HA-switch.markdown

 The frame Header and End are consistent across all commands in order to differentiate the beginning and end of a frame.

-The received ACK data follows the same format except the Command Word is undergoes a bitwise or with the value 0x0100.
+The received ACK data follows the same format except the Command Word undergoes a bitwise OR with the value 0x0100.

 ![Image]({{"assets/images/mmWave/LD2401-UART-Frame-description.jpg",  | relative_url }})